Recognize an adverb when you find one.

 Our basset hound Bailey sleeps peacefully on the living room floor.

-Here are some single-word examples:
+Here are single-word examples:

 Lenora rudely grabbed the last chocolate cookie.